Newham Recorder

 The Newham Recorder is a local weekly newspaper distributed in the London Borough of Newham.
-It is published weekly, on a Wednesday, in the tabloid format by Archant, the UK's largest independently owned regional media business, with a digital edition updated throughout the day.
+It is published weekly, on a Wednesday, in the tabloid format by Newsquest Media Group Limited, the UK's second largest independently owned regional media business, with a digital edition updated throughout the day.

 History

 The newspaper was founded in 1968, three years after the county boroughs of West Ham and East Ham - both of which had previously been part of Essex - were combined to form the new London Borough of Newham.
 Prior to that, since the early 1900s the area had been served by the East Ham Recorder, a slip edition of the Ilford Recorder.

 The Recorder won the title of National Campaigning Newspaper of the year in 1995.

 The Newham Recorders Susan Smith won Feature Writer of the Year at the Eastern Counties Newspaper Group awards in 2007.

 The Newham title also won the Q Cup, awarded by Archant to its Community Newspaper of the Year in 2009.

 Archant withdrew the Newham Recorder, along with several other newspapers in its stable, from the ABC circulation figures in 2010 because it felt they didn't properly reflect its size in view of the variety of distribution channels used, with only part being paid for.

 The newspaper received praise from the police for its coverage of the rioting and criminal disorder of August 2011.